BeChris/ampkg/README.md

 ```

 ## Using aliases
-For any string value it is possible to use aliases : their value will be autoamtically substituted by ampkg.\
+For any string value it is possible to use aliases : their value will be automatically substituted by ampkg.\
 Referencing an alias is done like this : $(alias)\

-For the moment only CATEGORY alias is available.
+Below list of available aliases:

+### CATEGORY
+Replaced by category of package to be installed/upgraded/uninstalled.

 ## Mandatory sections
 ### SUMMARY